ernestrc/logd/README.md

 Please refer to MacOS section in [.travis.yml](.travis.yml) to see the latest build options.

 ## Parsing
-The builtin parser expects logs to be in the following format:
+The builtin scanner expects logs to be in the following format:
 ```
 YYYY-MM-dd hh:mm:ss	LEVEL	[Thread]	Class	key: value...
 ```
-If you need to parse logs in a different format, you can load a dynamic shared object that implements [src/parser.h](src/parser.h) via the `--parser` flag.
-For static builds (if dlopen is disabled) or if you simply want to build the project with a different builtin parser, you can configure so with:
+If you need to scan logs in a different format, you can load a dynamic shared object that implements [src/scanner.h](src/scanner.h) via the `--scanner` flag.
+For static builds (if dlopen is disabled) or if you simply want to build the project with a different builtin scanner, you can configure so with:
 ```
-$ ./configure --with-builtin-parser=my_parser.c
+$ ./configure --with-builtin-scanner=my_scanner.c
 ```

-For a list of available parsers look for the source files in [src](src) that end in \_parser.c.
+For a list of available scanners look for the source files in [src](src) that end in \_scanner.c.

 ## Running tests
 Configure and enable the development build: